Hash-Studios/Prism/README.md

 - Each wallpaper has a unique link, makes sharing them easier
 - Low Internet usage due to minimal loading and persistent data using Provider
 - Save Liked Images for later (works even after uninstalling the app)
-- Download any wallpaper to Gallery
+- Download any wallpaper to Gallery by watching a quick video ad
 - Secure data and favorites storage on Google Firebase
 - Search for Wallpapers by keyword
 - Check how the wallpaper will look with fake clock and app icons